BenBals/mount-doom/README.md

 1. [Install nix](https://nixos.org/download.html).
 2. [Setup nix flakes](https://nixos.wiki/wiki/Flakes).
-3. Simply run `nix develop` to get a shell you can work in.
-Alternatively, use `nix develop .#static` to get an environment in which to build static binaries.
+3. Simply run `nix develop .#static` to get a shell you can work in.
+Alternatively, use `nix develop` to get an environment in which to build dynamic executables.

 ## Manual installation
 You need a modern `gcc` and `cmake` and install the boost development libaries for your system (e.g. `boost-dev` on Apline).